top of page

 Alongside hypnotherapy, these simple practices may support your mental health through the holidays:

-Mindfulness or grounding exercises
+Mindfulness or Grounding Exercises

 A few slow breaths, noticing the sensations around you, or pausing for a mindful moment can help keep stress levels manageable.